GPII/gpii-chrome-extension/README.md

 Follow these steps if you want to use the unpacked version of the extension:

-1. Visit *chrome://extensions* in your browser.
-Alternatively, open the Chrome menu by clicking the icon to the far right of the Omnibox; the menu's icon is three horizontal bars.
+1. Visit [chrome://extensions](chrome://extension) in your Chrome browser.
+Alternatively, open Chrome's menu by clicking the icon to the far right of the Omnibox; the menu's icon is three horizontal bars.
 Select *Extensions* under the *Tools* menu to open Chrome's extension settings.
 2. Ensure that the *Developer mode* checkbox in the top right-hand corner is checked.
-3. Click *Load unpacked extension* to pop up a file-selection dialog.
+3. Click *Load unpacked extension* to open a file-selection dialog.
 4. Navigate to the directory in which your local copy of the extension lives, and select the *build* folder.

-Published versions can be installed from the Chrome Web Store.
+_**NOTE:** Published versions can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ui-options-plus-uio%20/okenndailhmikjjfcnmolpaefecbpaek)._

 ## 3rd Party Software